 Starting for the community – The Story.

 Ishinomaki Lab: The 2011 Great East Japan Earthquake really took a toll on Ishinomaki.
-A coastal town, the ensuing tsunami devastated a way of life that had been taken for granted up until that point.
-When our founder Keiji Ashizawa came to Ishinomaki to see how he might be able to help in the initial recovery, he saw a need for people to be equipped to repair their own homes, make whatever furniture they needed – essentially, DIY skills.
+In a coastal town, the ensuing tsunami devastated a way of life that had been taken for granted up until that point.
+When our founder Keiji Ashizawa came to Ishinomaki to see how he might be able to help in the initial recovery, he saw a need for people to be equipped to repair their own homes, and make whatever furniture they needed – essentially, DIY skills.

 Ishinomaki Laboratory, therefore, started more as a small, public workshop for the community.
 Design-centered DIY workshops were also led to empower the community and share the joy and utility of making.
 Some of the earliest products – the ISHINOMAKI STOOL and ISHINOMAKI BENCH – were products of those workshops, addressing direct needs in the city center and temporary housing facilities.